pyOpenSci/pyopensci.github.io/_posts/2023-03-22-demystifying-python-packaging.md

 Copying a package's structure is like copying code from stack overflow and pasting it into your workflow in hopes it runs.
 If it doesn't run, you don't know enough to fix it!
 Frustration sets in.

-However, atleast in Stack Overflow you can see when the post was published and know that it might be dated.
+However, at least in Stack Overflow you can see when the post was published and know that it might be dated.
 I found it hard to find updated information on Python packaging tools.
 I found this particularly challenging considering I found so many tool options.
 And each tool had a level of documentation that assumed some depth of knowledge around Python packaging.

 Where does the authoritative and complete guide to packaging live and who maintains it?
 Further, is it helpful enough for a begineer to dig into and get started quickly?